 Who should implement a virtual datacenter?

-Any customer that has decided to adopt Azure can benefit from the efficiency of configuring a set of resources for common use by all applications.
+Any customer who decides to adopt Azure can benefit from the efficiency of configuring a set of resources for common use by all applications.
 Depending on the size, even single applications can benefit from using the patterns and components used to build a VDC implementation.

 Organizations with a DevOps approach can also use VDC concepts to provide authorized pockets of Azure resources.
-This method can ensure the DevOps groups have total control within that grouping, at either the subscription level or within resource groups in a common subscription.
-At the same time, the network and security boundaries stay compliant as defined by a centralized policy in the hub network and centrally managed resource group.
+This method ensures the DevOps groups have total control within that grouping, at either the subscription level or within resource groups in a common subscription.
+At the same time, network and security boundaries stay compliant.
+Compliance is defined by a centralized policy in the hub network and centrally managed resource group.

 Considerations for implementing a virtual datacenter

 When designing a virtual datacenter, consider these pivotal issues: